Scoliosis Symptoms & Treatment in Chicago, IL

 The reverse is also true.
 Foot problems can lead to the development of scoliosis.
 For example, if the arch of the left ankle collapses and causes flat feet, your shoulders will become unbalanced, and scoliosis can develop.
 Any imbalance stemming from the feet can affect the legs, pelvis, and vertebrae and lead to spinal misalignment.

-For expert diagnosis and treatment of foot conditions related to scoliosis, Dr. Schoene of Gurnee Podiatry & Sports Medicine in Chicago and Park City can address any concerns and develop a specialized treatment plan for you.
+For expert diagnosis and treatment of foot conditions related to scoliosis, visit us at Gurnee Podiatry & Sports Medicine in Chicago and Park City to address any concerns and develop a specialized treatment plan for you.

 Signs And Symptoms of Scoliosis